PriyankaDey06/PriyankaDey06/README.md

 ## 🌱 About Me

-🎓 3rd Semester BCA student at Techno College Hooghly (2025–2029)

-💻 Currently learning web development and building small projects to practice every concept.
+🎓 3rd Semester BCA student at Techno College Hooghly (2025–2029) 💻 Currently learning web development and building small projects to practice every concept.
 🎨 I like clean structure, soft colour palettes, and UI that feels obvious to use.
 📍 West Bengal, India

-⚡ **Fun fact:** I fell in love with the web the day I changed a background colour and watched the whole page transform.
 ---

 ## 🧠 Currently Learning

 ### 🎨 Frontend